WSU-kduncan/cs3900-f24-cs3900-CS3900-GP-Starter/Agile-MVP-BusinessNeedsAnalysis.md

 # MVP \- Analyze the Business Needs

 Team Name:  AnimalShelter
-Team Members: Ava McIntosh, Hunter McIntosh, Cara Zozokos, Gani Sagiev
+Team Members: Ava McIntosh, Hunter McIntosh, Cara Zozokos, Gani Sagiev, Ardalan Janpour

 Project Name: Animal Shelter Pro

 ## Problem Statement

 > Clearly articulate the problem or pain-point your product aims to solve.

-Managing the various difficulties of running a pet shelter.
+Pet shelters face challenges in efficiently managing adoption applications, tracking inventory, and coordinating staff tasks.

 ## Vision and Objectives

 > Briefly describe the overall vision for your product.

-The user is able to easily look over adoption applications.
-The user can keep track of inventory, pet needs, and customer satisfaction.
+Platform that streamlines managing adoptions, inventory, and staff, enhancing efficiency and adoption rates.

 > Outline the key objectives of the MVP.

-  * Sort through adoption applications and change their status
+ *Streamline processing and updating of adoption applications.
-  * Keep track of inventory
+ *Track and manage inventory effectively.
-  * Store potential adopter info in an easily searchable database
+ *Keep a searchable database of potential adopters.
-  * Assigning staff to appropriate tasks
+ *Assign staff tasks efficiently.

 ***